Dental Implants – Edison, NJ

 A dentist showing a dental implant to his patient

-• High-Success Rate – Thanks to modern resources, dental implants almost always succeed.
-Their long-term success rate even exceeds 95%!
+• A High-Success Rate – Thanks to modern resources, dental implants almost always succeed.
+In fact, their long-term success rate exceeds 95% with non-smoking patients!

 Who Dental Implants Can Help